 The German Council for Sustainable Development (RNE) is an advisory body mandated by the German Federal Government.
-Federal Chancellor Angela Merkel has appointed 15 public figures for a three-year term of office beginning on 1 November 2016.
-The Council was first convened in April 2001 by then Federal Chancellor Gerhard Schröder.
+Chancellor Angela Merkel has appointed 15 public figures for a three-year term of office beginning on 1 November 2016.
+The Council was first convened in April 2001 by the Federal Government under Chancellor Gerhard Schröder.

 The German Government has entrusted the RNE with the following tasks:

-- developing contributions to the national sustainable development strategy
+- developing contributions to the German Sustainable Development Strategy

-- suggesting concrete areas for action and projects
+- suggesting specific areas for action and projects

 The RNE advises the German Government and may also initiate projects and dialogues of its own.

 The RNE has been chaired by Marlehn Thieme since 29 February 2012.
-Marlehn Thieme is a member of the Council of the Evangelical Church in Germany (EKD), head of the ZDF Television Council and chair of the Supervisory Board of KD Bank, a church and social welfare bank.
-Olaf Tschimpke, president of NABU (Nature and Biodiversity Conservation Union), is the RNE deputy chair.
-The RNE was previously chaired by Dr. Volker Hauff, Prof. Klaus Töpfer and Hans-Peter Repnik.
-The council members elect the chair from among their ranks at the beginning of each term at the inaugural meeting.
+Marlehn Thieme is a member of the Council of the Evangelical Church (EKD) in Germany, Chair of the ZDF Television Council, and Chair of the Supervisory Board of KD Bank, a church and social welfare bank.
+Olaf Tschimpke, President of the Nature and Biodiversity Conservation Union (NABU), is the RNE Deputy Chair.
+The RNE was previously chaired by Dr Volker Hauff, Professor Klaus Töpfer, and Hans-Peter Repnik.
+The Council members elect the Chair from among their ranks at the inaugural meeting at the beginning of each term.

 Co-option of further experts

-The members of the RNE co-opt further experts at their own discretion to work on particular projects as council members.
-The following experts have been co-opted to date: Jochen Zeitz in his former capacity as CEO of Puma; futurologist and education researcher Prof. Gerhard de Haan and social psychologist Prof. Harald Welzer from the futurzwei foundation and the transformation programme of the University of Flensburg.
+The members of the RNE co-opt further experts at their own discretion to work on particular projects as Council members.
+The following experts have been co-opted to date: Jochen Zeitz in his former capacity as CEO of Puma; futurologist and education researcher Professor Gerhard de Haan, and social psychologist Professor Harald Welzer from the futurzwei foundation and the University of Flensburg’s transformation programme.

 Sustainable development entails putting environmental aspects on an equal footing with social and economic aspects.
-One of the RNE's missions is to promote this approach.
-Future-oriented business practices means that we must leave behind a globally intact environmental, social and economic system for future generations.
+Part of the RNE's mission is to promote this approach.
+Future-oriented business practice means that we must leave behind a globally intact environmental, social, and economic system for future generations.
 One cannot be achieved without the others.

 Current topics and projects

 In the context of Agenda 2030 and its global sustainability goals, the RNE has recommended a new sustainability architecture and greater links between global and national responsibility.
-It has detailed this in a statement made to the German Government dated May 2015 entitled 'Germany’s Sustainability Architecture and the SDGs' and a statement of June 2016 entitled 'For bolder, not just moderate changes!
+It has detailed this in a statement made to the German Government dated May 2015 titled 'Germany’s Sustainability Architecture and the SDGs' and in a statement of June 2016 titled 'For bolder, not just moderate changes!

-In cooperation with representatives from companies, civil society and the capital market, the RNE developed the German Sustainability Code, a framework of reference for future-oriented business practices.
+In cooperation with representatives from companies, civil society, and the capital market, the RNE developed the Sustainability Code, a frame of reference for future-oriented business practices.
 Since October 2011, the RNE has been recommending that it be used voluntarily by companies and organisations.
-The code was revised in 2015.
+The Code was revised in 2015.
 In collaboration with the Bertelsmann Foundation, the RNE has drawn up guidelines for small and medium-sized enterprises.
-Industry-specific agreements on the code have been reached with the housing industry and with the Sparkassen- und Giroverband (German Savings Banks Association).
-In one of its statements, the RNE recommends the German Sustainability Code as an important principle and minimum standard for the binding introduction of reporting obligations.
-The German Sustainability Code website lists current declarations of compliance and provides further information.
+Industry-specific agreements on the Code have been reached with the housing sector and with the Sparkassen- und Giroverband (German Savings Banks Association).
+In one of its statements, the RNE recommends the Sustainability Code as an important principle and minimum standard for the binding introduction of reporting obligations.
+The Sustainability Code website lists current declarations of compliance and provides further information.

-The Sustainable Shopping Basket is updated every year and provides reliable guidance for interested citizens on the sometimes confusing array of product labels along with general tips and information about sustainable consumption.
-The most recent policy recommendations by the RNE address the revision of the German Sustainability Strategy, the global sustainability goals, eco-farming and the energy transition; they call for binding rules on energy efficiency, stabilisation of the financial markets, farming geared towards the principle of sustainability, active soil conservation and a new beginning in the recycling sector.
+The Sustainable Shopping Basket (Nachhaltiger Warenkorb) is updated every year and provides reliable guidance for interested citizens on the sometimes confusing array of product labels along with general tips and information about sustainable consumption.
+The most recent policy recommendations by the RNE address the revision of the German Sustainable Development Strategy, the global sustainability goals, organic farming, and the energy transition; they call for binding rules on energy efficiency, stabilisation of the financial markets, farming geared towards the principle of sustainability, active soil conservation, and a new beginning in the recycling sector.

 As a platform, the RNE supports the mayors of German municipalities who are making sustainability a top priority in the dialogue on sustainable urban development.
-This work has resulted in brochures, studies and a dialogue with Germany's 100 youngest local politicians.
+This work has resulted in brochures, studies, and a dialogue with Germany's 100 youngest local politicians.
 At the request of the German Government, the RNE organised a critical analysis of Germany's sustainability policy by international experts (peer review).
 The peer review was conducted in 2013 for the second time.
-The results of the review form the topic of extensive consultations by parliament and government.
+The German Federal Government has commissioned the Council to organise a further peer review in 2018.
+The results of the review are the topic of extensive consultations by parliament and government.

 Every year, as part of the sustainability project, the RNE recognises particularly promising ideas and initiatives from the heart of society.
 It is one of the partners responsible for awarding the German Sustainability Award to companies and local authorities.

-The RNE plays a key role in revising the German Sustainability Strategy through critical dialogue with the German Government and with stakeholders from politics, business and society.
-It submits policy recommendations and statements to the chair of the State Secretaries' Committee for Sustainable Development, Federal Minister and Head of the German Chancellery Peter Altmaier.
-In addition, the RNE cooperates closely with political leaders in the federal ministries, parliament and the sustainability initiatives of the private sector and civil society.
+The RNE plays a key role in revising the German Sustainable Development Strategy through critical dialogue with the German Government and with stakeholders from politics, business, and society.
+It submits policy recommendations and statements to the Chair of the State Secretaries' Committee for Sustainable Development, Federal Minister and Head of the German Chancellery Peter Altmaier.
+In addition, the RNE cooperates closely with political leaders in the federal ministries, parliament, and the sustainability initiatives of the private sector and civil society.

 The RNE publishes its statements, recommendations and studies.
 RNE publications can be ordered and downloaded online free of charge at www.nachhaltigkeitsrat.de.
 The fortnightly RNE newsletter can also be subscribed to here.
 In addition, the RNE publishes press releases and provides information on its website.